tjarkvandemerwe/tidyprompt/README.md

 - **compatible with all LLM providers**: Usable with any LLM provider that supports chat completion.
-Use included LLM providers such as Ollama (local PC/on your own server), OpenAI, Mistral, Groq, XAI (Grok), or Google Gemini.
+Use included LLM providers such as Ollama (local PC/on your own server), OpenAI, OpenRouter (offering various providers), Mistral, Groq, XAI (Grok), or Google Gemini.
 Or easily write your own hook for any other LLM provider.

 ## Installation